 You hit a rough financial patch and couldn’t make the payments on your auto loan.
 So, your car was repossessed, and you’re scrambling to get it back.
 Sound familiar?

 Fortunately, the process to recover your car may be easier than you think.
 But you need to know your rights and decide which approach is best before moving forward.
 Keep reading to learn more.

 How Car Repossession Works

 The lender may reach out with alternatives before repossessing the vehicle when you default on your auto loan.
 You may receive a Section 80 Notice that specifies the amount required to bring the loan current.
 It also includes the last day to pay this amount before the creditor takes further action.

 You will find that most creditors are willing to make payment arrangements if the hardship is temporary.
 But if you’re certain you won’t be able to catch up on the payment, you can return the vehicle to the lender.
 This is called a voluntary auto repossession.

-However, this may not always be the case, especially if you live in a state that allows creditors to repossess vehicle the moment you become delinquent on the loan.
+However, this may not always be the case, especially if you live in a state that allows creditors to repossess a vehicle the moment you become delinquent on the loan.
 Also, keep in mind that failure to obtain an adequate auto insurance policy could be considered defaulting on the loan and result in repossession in select states.

 How to Get Your Car Back After Repo

 If your car is repossessed, take the following actions:

 Step 1: Know Your Rights

 Why not call the creditor right away?
 It seems like the most sensible option, but it’s also a good idea to understand your rights to know how to best proceed.
 By law, the company hired by the creditor to repossess the vehicle cannot: